-Surviving a hospitalization requires several strengths.
-The ability to listen, reflect, re learn habits, adjust and master a new environment, and cultivate safety during episodes where you’ve lost your feelings of control in most aspects of your everyday life.
-Mastering self-reflection and re-discovering your inner strength to move beyond your immediate challenges will be key in regaining the strength needed to move closer to discharge.
-Remember that the moment you were escorted on to a unit floor isn’t the moment you surrendered your autonomy it IS the point of departure into your ultimate recovery.
+Surviving a hospitalization requires a variety of skills and strengths.
+You’ll need to listen, reflect, learn new habits, adjust to a new environment, and cultivate a sense of safety even when you feel you’ve lost control over your life.
+Learning to practice self-reflection and tapping into your inner strength to overcome challenges will be vital in regaining the strength you need to move closer to discharge.
+Remember, the moment you were escorted onto the unit floor isn’t the moment you gave up your autonomy; it’s the start of your journey toward recovery.

 In this article, we’ll explore three critical skills for anyone going through an inpatient hospitalization: 1) interacting with staff, 2) self-reflection and self-care, and 3) rediscovering your inner guidance system to regain self-control.